Financial-Times/o-table/README.md

 </table>
 ```

+To do that call `setSortFormatterForType` with the custom data type and a formatter function.
+The formatter accepts the table cell (HTMLElement) and returns a sort value (Number or String) for that cell.
-You may assign the emoji a numerical sort value:
+In this case we add support for our custom type `emoji-time` by assigning the emoji a numerical sort value.

 ``` js
 const OTable = require('o-table');